joe-no-body/bash-adventure-game-system/README.md

 Sample usage of this parser can be found in `game/syntax.sh` and in `test/parse.bats`.

-There is partially-implemented support for articles, insofar as `the` is ignored when it's found where an object is expected.
+There is partially-implemented support for optional articles -- currently, `the` is ignored when it's found where an object is expected, so `attack the troll with the sword` is treated the same as `attack troll with sword`.

 There is a game object management system partially implemented in `objects.bash` that should eventually be integrated with the parser.
-The object management system aims to create discrete objects with unique identifiers, so `the sword` would be resolved to an identifier like `object::golden-sword`.
+The object management system aims to create discrete objects with unique identifiers, so `the sword` would be resolved to an identifier like `object::golden-sword` rather than just `sword`.

-As in ZIL, this system should support adjectives, so you could refer to `the golden sword`, `gold sword`, `the sword`, `sword`, etc. If the golden sword is the only item currently in the player's reach that could be called `sword`, then `the sword` would return `object::golden-sword`, but otherwise it would return an error asking the player to clarify further.
+The ultimate aim of this integration would be to support adjectives with disambiguation.
+If the golden sword is the only item currently in the player's reach that could be called `the sword`, then `the sword` would be resolved to `object::golden-sword`.
+Otherwise, `parse` would return an error asking the player to clarify further, by describing the sword using an adjective like `golden sword`.

 ### Dev requirements

 * shellcheck
 * bats
+* npm

 ### Features